maxkovalov/max-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Run Locally Using Docker

-Ensure you have the latest version of [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) installed.
+Ensure you have the latest version of [Docker](https://www.docker.com/) installed.
 You can download it [here](https://docs.docker.com/get-docker/).

 Once it's installed, run: